lunaticsm/Image-Uploader-API/README.md

 - Live metrics (uploads, downloads, cleanups) exposed on the home page.
 - SQLite by default, with environment overrides for production databases.

+## Live Demo
+- Try the hosted instance at https://cdn.lunaticsm.web.id to see the animated metrics, HTML landing page, and API guide in action.

 ## Getting Started

 ```bash